elastisys/compliantkubernetes/docs/adr/0050-use-cluster-isolation.md

 ## Problem Statement

-Given the regulatory and information security landscape above, what level of isolation should Compliant Kubernetes employ between the application stack and observability stack?
+Given the regulatory and information security landscape above, what level of isolation should Welkin employ between the application stack and observability stack?

 ## Decision Drivers